souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_S19_Project_Web_Services_with_Spring_Boot_and_JPA_Hibernate/webServices/README.md

     private Long id;
 ```
 #### 3.5 Summary of the Annotations:
-- `Entity`: Defines the class as a JPA entity, mapping it to a database table;
+- `@Entity`: Defines the class as a JPA entity, mapping it to a database table;
 - `@Table(name = "tb_user")`: Specifies that the table in the database will be named tb_user;
 - `@Serial`: Indicates that a field is a serial number used during serialization;
 - `@Id` Marks the field as the primary key of the entity;